benjamintanweihao/canary/README.md

 (Photo by [Ian White](https://www.flickr.com/photos/ian_white/))

-Since Twitter is represented by a bird, and the application is for _senti_ment analysis, I thought that Canary would be a befitting name.
+Since Twitter is represented by a bird, and the application is for _senti_-ment analysis, I thought that Canary would be a befitting name.

 ## Running the App